jenkinsci/jira-trigger-plugin/README.md

 ## Troubleshooting

 ### Enable logging
 Enable Jenkins logging for package: `com.ceilfors.jenkins.plugins.jiratrigger`.
-If nothing comes out in the log as you expect, it is possible that your JIRA instance is unable to hit your Jenkins instance due to network connectivity issue.
+If nothing comes out in the log, it is possible that your JIRA instance is unable to hit your Jenkins instance due to network connectivity issue.

 ### Getting help